-Ten child care facilities were located in the City of Cedarburg as of 2004 (four family and six group).
-Only one facility is currently located in the Town: the Little Red Schoolhouse on Pleasant Valley Road.
+Ten Seven child care facilities were located in the City of Cedarburg as of 202204 (four one family and six group).
+Only one facility is currently located in the Town: Cornerstone Christian Learning Center on STH 60the Little Red Schoolhouse on Pleasant Valley Road.